magnubgr/magnubgr.github.io/README.md

 - Scripting, processing and storage of test result data in Azure

 **Test & Validation Engineer (Part-time & internship) @ Novelda  (_May 2021 - June 2022_)**
-- Processing and visualization of data from IC production testing.
+- Processing and visualization of data from IC production testing. (_Python, Power BI, Azure Storage, Azure Functions_).

 **SW Developer Internship @ Eiendomsverdi (_Summer 2020_)**
 - Developed a machine learning model with PyTorch for image classification